-The Scheme classifies its investments as financial assets at fair value through profit or loss.
+Investments are mandatorily required to be measured as financial assets at fair value through profit or loss under NZ IFRS 9 Financial Instruments.
 These financial assets are carried by the Scheme at fair value through profit or loss at inception.